xhluca/bm25s/README.md

 <h1>BM25S⚡</h1>

-<i>BM25S (or BM25-Sparse) is an ultrafast implementation of BM25 in pure Python, powered by Scipy sparse matrices</i>
+<i>BM25S (or BM25-Sparse) is an ultrafast implementation of BM25 in pure Python, powered by Numpy</i>

 <table>
       <tr>